Legally using images in libraries has two perspectives:

 What Images Are Protected by Copyright?

 Images are popular communication tools in our increasingly visual content-driven world.
-You see them used in websites, social media posts, presentations and teaching materials (both digital and traditional print formats), and promotional materials such as posters for upcoming events.
+We use images on websites, social media posts, presentations and teaching materials (both digital and traditional print formats), and promotional materials such as posters for library events.

 The U.S. Copyright Act defines images as “pictorial, graphic, and sculptural works” including: